 Perennials, Gosspium Herbaceum

 Cotton plants are grown from seeds.
-Seeds can be directly seeded into your
+The seeds can be directly seeded into your garden or seeded indoors for transplanting later.
+Soil temperatures should be warm, before planting.

 Keep soil temperatures at least 65-70 degrees for sprouting,